Each won twice in straight sets Friday to clinch top-4 finishes; CHS doubles entry of Chelsea Long and Kelly Westphal eliminated

 After dropping their opening-round match at midday, the tandem of sophomore Westphal and junior Long gave a fine account of themselves in the consolation bracket before succumbing to Emily Brown and Alissa Holthe of St. Louis: Lutheran South 6-7 (3), 5-7.

-Page 2 of 2 - (Friday mid-ffternoon version)
+(Friday mid-ffternoon version)

 SPRINGFIELD, Mo. «» Chillicothe High School juniors Sydnie Whiteside and Ali Stephens, the only returning medalists from the 2012 Class 1 Missouri high school girls' state tennis tournament, moved within one win of their second state medals Friday morning with easy first-round victories.